Turo is a new kind of car rental service, but how much money can you make with Turo?

 Turo’s motto is that they want to “let your car work for you.”

-It’s an interesting way to make money while offsetting the cost of your car payments.
+Turo is really similar to HyreCar, another peer-to-peer rental service.
+These are an interesting way to make money while offsetting the cost of your car payments.
 It’s also a fairly passive source of extra income.
 That means you’re not trading time for money — you list your car when you know it will be available, and earn that extra cash with very little work.

-How does Turo work?
+How Does Turo Work?

 Over 350,000 cars have already been listed on Turo, and listing your car is free and takes around 10 minutes.